skysyzygy/action-sharepoint-publish-glob/README.md

     required: true
     default: "Shared documents"
   glob:
     description: "Filenames to upload to SharePoint. string or string array, i.e. 'build/css/style.css' or ['build/css/*.*']."
     required: false
   base:
-    descciption: "Base directory, if you want to preserve folders structure inside SharePoint folder, you can provide a base for you files.
+    description: "Base directory, if you want to preserve folders structure inside SharePoint folder, you can provide a base for you files.
 For example when using glob ['build/css/*.*'] and base: 'build', all css files will be loaded under [SharePoint folder]/css"
     required: false
   file_path:
     description: 'To upload a specific file instead of the whole repo, specify the path here'